Yubi lakpi: Mythological and religious associations

 The game is traditionally associated with autochthonous forms of Hinduism.
 It is said to have started as a ceremonial re-enactment of the celestial snatching of the pot of nectar after the Samundra Manthan.

 An official game is held on the occasion of the Yaoshang Festival of Shri Shri Govindajee at palace ground and with Royal presence.

 Some games take place at the Bijoy Govinda Temple Ground.

 Laws and dress

 Unlike rugby it is an individual sport, not a team one.
 Before the start of the game, players rub their bodies with mustard oil and water to make slippery to catch each other.
-A coconut properly soaked with oil is place in front of the chief guest of the function, known as the "King", who does not take part in the game itself.
+A coconut properly soaked with oil is placed in front of the chief guest of the function, known as the "King", who does not take part in the game itself.
 Before the start the coconut is placed in front of the seat of the "King".

 Other features of the game include: